Are my scripts running my classroom?

 What can you do right now?

 - Start keeping track of your emotions regularly when confronted with a difficult situation or you reacted to a student’s behavior in a way that didn’t seem appropriate.
 Is there something more to the situation than this particular incident?
-Start to record your findings without judgement.
+Start to record your findings without judgment.